AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/integrate/integration-steps.md

 ---
 title: Integration steps
-description: Follow the integration steps for your application type to connect Adobe Experience Rollouts to your web service, web or mobile app, or desktop application.
+description: Follow the integration steps for your application type to connect Adobe Experience Rollouts to your web service, web or mobile app, or desktop application using the available SDKs.
 exl-id: d584bdf4-9031-40e7-a7f0-807c619bbba1
 ---
 # Integration steps {#integration-steps}